AkinaAcct/DoLD/README.md

 bash DoLL/DoLL.sh
 ```

-Then follow the script's prompts to complete the deployment.
+Then follow the script's prompts to complete the download.

 ## Credits